-This course builds on the foundation provided by the core courses and introduces the student to the advance practice nurse role in primary care.
-Emphasis is placed on caring for children within a family context, with therapeutic interventions focused on both individual client and family.
-Focus includes primary care of women of child bearing age.
-Classroom content related to family theory and development across the lifespan will also be presented.
+This course builds on the foundation provided by the core courses and NUR 654, and introduces the student to the advanced practice nurse role in primary care of children and women of childbearing age within a family context.
+Therapeutic interventions are focused on both individual client and family.
+Concomitant clinical component required.
 Prerequisite: NUR 654.
 Cr 6.